 The Vampire's Bride (Scary Tales #1, 1974)

-He had his breakthrough with the science-fiction bestseller 'Lifi, the Fighter of Justice' in 1959, that was a great morale boost during the period of economic distress after the Korean war.
-With his rich imagination in the science-fiction genre, he further created the fascinating universe of his 'Rhye Pye' (or 'Frieple') series between 1961 and 1967.
+He had his breakthrough with the sci-fi bestseller 'Lifi, the Fighter of Justice' in 1959, that was a great morale boost during the period of economic distress after the Korean war.
+With his rich imagination in the science fiction genre, he further created the fascinating universe of his 'Rhye Pye' (or 'Frieple') series between 1961 and 1967.
 He subsequently drew comics in several genres, such as western, adventure, crime, and war stories.

 In 1966, he moved to the United States, where he began his own publishing house.
 He also served as art director of the magazines Off Broadway and Village Times.
 By 1969 he started working for American comic books.
 He was a popular artist for Charlton Comics, starting with a publication in the January 1969 issue of 'Fightin’ Marines'.
 He then illustrated stories for comic books like 'Billy the Kid', 'Cheyenne Kid', 'The Many Ghosts of Doctor Graves', ' Ghost Manor', 'Ghostly Haunts', 'Ghostly Tales' and 'Haunted'.

 He was also vital in the comic books published during the kung-fu hype of the 1970s, most notably Charlton's 'House of Yang', about a 19th century martial arts artist, and Marvel's 'Deadly Hands of Kung Fu'.
 In 1973 he published the graphic novel 'The Sword and the Maiden' with Michael Juliar at Iron Horse Publishing.
 He also contributed stories with Asian influences and settings to the black-and-white horror magazines of Warren Publishing (Vampirella, Eerie), Skywald Publications and Marvel Comics (Monsters Unleashed).